 This paper also sheds new light on the micro-foundation of how gains are divided among interdependent nations in global supply chain.
 Recent trade literature on the divisions of gains in global trade has been concentrated on the income distribution of the chain at the country level without the concrete firm-level analysis.
+(Costinot and

-(Costinot and Fogel, 2010; Costinot et al, 2013; Basco and Mestieri, 2014; Verhoogen, 2008)
+Fogel, 2010; Costinot et al, 2013; Basco and Mestieri, 2014; Verhoogen, 2008)

 Generally, this literature has demonstrated income benefits for countries who participate in trade are unevenly distributed due to differences in countries' productivities, exports mix, quality upgrading process and so on; however, this paper argues such an uneven distribution of gains in global trade can be attributed to firm-level reasons such as heterogeneity in market power between the intermediate goods and final goods market as well as the labour productivity differentials among different production stages in the chain.
-Firm-level analysis is particularly advantageous here as most of the country level trade is intra-industry trade or inter-industry trade, allowing between countries' GDP per capita and their exports mix emerges.
+Firm-level analysis is particularly advantageous here as most of the country level trade is intra-industry trade or inter-industry trade, allowing this paper to provide a more unified framework than previous ones.